 Do not use notched trowels… whose notches seem to be disappearing.
 And do not use spiked shoes that seem to have lumps of debris attached to each spike.
 Don’t just assume that the epoxy will magically close and fill up any problem with the floor cause by the tools displacing the epoxy.
 Clean tools = clean job.
 Make it a habit of cleaning those tools thoroughly after using them

-Truth #4 – Make sure the surface is sealed properly!
-Bubbles are always in issue with self leveling floors, and do not assume that a spiked roller will solve all your problems .
+Make sure the surface is sealed properly!
+Bubbles are always an issue with self leveling floors, and do not assume that a spiked roller will solve all your problems .
 You want to be preventing bubbles the outset.
 Make sure the surface has been well primed and sealed (preferably with two coats).

-Truth #6 – Take care of your environment.
+Take care of your environment.
 Make the working area as sterile and dust free as possible.
 Close all windows, shake of all dust off the shelves.
-Vacuum clean the place, wipe down with solvent.
+Vacuum clean the place, wipe down any remaining dust with solvent.
 Make sure workers are wearing clean clothes.
 There is nothing more annoying than some trapped debris on a smooth floor.
 Do not allow random people (including the customer!) to walk around.
 They carry with them dust and debris everywhere they go.

-Truth #7 – Do not apply self leveling floors in cold temperatures.
-The slab and the room must be warm enough to allow the product to flow. a cold winter today can wreak havoc on your flooring plans.
+Do not apply self leveling floors in cold temperatures.
+The slab and the room must be warm enough to allow the product to flow.
+A cold winter today can wreak havoc on your flooring plans.
 My dropoff point is 15 degrees celsius.
 When temperatures drop below this point, the product starts becoming too thixotropic to work with.
 The relationship between temperature and epoxy thixotropy is not linear, it is actually exponential!